Sydney – Goulburn – Crookwell – Cootamundra – Echuca – Swan Hill – Mildura – Wentworth – Broken Hill – Silverton – Dubbo – Sydney

 On the counter was a rusty old rabbit trap, jaws set open with a painted red button inside with the words “Press Here”!
 We were told “you can’t use the toilet unless you buy something mate”.
 Fair enough.
 We bought our ice creams and were given a small key on a large, heavy, metre-long chain that looked like a lethal weapon, and went to the loo – ‘Sheilas’ or ‘Blokes’.
 The fellow looking after the place was a likeable character and regaled us with stories about his life in the bush.

-The scenery along the Silver City Highway was beautiful – outback Australia – with all the space and colour that we love about this country.
+The scenery along the Silver City Highway was beautiful – outback Australia – with all the space and colour that we love about Australia.

 We drove into Broken Hill in the late afternoon.
 First stop was the Visitors Information Centre where we found that trying to get accommodation was going to be difficult – there was a basketball tournament in town and most places were fully booked.